JoseJuan98/DataPipeline_EnterpriseArchitecture/readme.txt

 	- If you want to add new data to the model insert ONLY new rows into RawData
 	- If you want to update the model insert into the table RawData_Update using the script Update.sql .
 But be careful because the rows that in RawData but not in RawData_Update are going to be deleted (isDeleted=1) from RawData and its respective rows in the rest of tables.
 	Model behaviour
+	- To update properly all the file when they are going to be updated need to have a first line with all the atributes name